smrey/SMP2/README.md

 This text file can have any name.
 It can be placed anywhere on the same computer as the script and the full path to the file, the name of the file and the extension should be passed as the third command line argument.

+Once script 2 has completed, script 3 can be automatically launched.
+By default it is launched with a delay of 30 minutes.
+To adjust the delay time or remove the delay make changes to line 232.
+If automated launch of script 3 is not required, line 232 can be removed or commented out.

+# 3_CRUK.sh script
+## Requirements
+  * Requires path to Node.js to be installed and the path to the installation to be entered in the variable NODE.